aws-samples/sample-eks-backup-with-trident-protect/README.md

 - It can span across multiple namespaces
 - An application can also take into account cluster wide resources

-To define the namespaces in which the application resources exist in, use `spec.includedNamespaces` and specify namespace labels or a namespace name.
+To define the namespaces in which the application resources exist, use `spec.includedNamespaces` and specify namespace labels or a namespace name.
 You can use this sample [trident-application.yaml](./manifests/trident-application.yaml) manifest to define an `Application` for our sample-app.
 ```yaml
 apiVersion: protect.trident.netapp.io/v1